danyalmoazzam/number-guessing-game-cli/README.md

 ~ npm i number-guessing-game-cli-madebydanyal ~

 Make Sure!
-Node must be intalled on your device.
+Node must be installed on your device.